-But it’s the activities CFOs are well-placed to oversee during transformations that are considered the most valuable, especially measuring the financial performance of the transformation – not surprising, as cost is the main reason given for restructuring in the first place.
-Improving margins and cashflow through transformation initiatives is also highly valued.
+But it’s the activities CFOs are well-placed to oversee during transformations that are considered the most valuable, especially measuring the financial performance of the transformation – not surprising, as the cost is the main reason given for restructuring in the first place.
+Improving margins and cash flow through transformation initiatives is also highly valued.

 CFOs need to move to the front office of the organization and – like the wider finance team – start thinking about their role as one of analysis that brings different elements of the business together and puts the customer first.